Stop Grubs in Your Lawn

 Milky spore is a natural bacterium that can be an effective control of Japanese beetle grubs, but it usually takes several years for it to become established in the soil.
 And it requires some grubs in the soil to live on, so don't use it in combination with chemical grub controls.
 Milky spore is ineffective on other types of grubs.

+If you're wondering how to stop grubs in the lawn, try nematodes.
 Beneficial nematodes are microscopic worms that live in the soil.
-They seek out grubs, and after entering their bodies, release bacteria that kill the grubs.
+They seek out grubs, and after entering their bodies, release bacteria that act as a grub killer.
 The two major types of insect parasitic nematodes are Steinernema spp. and Heterorhabditis spp.
 The nematodes are applied as a live product, so make certain if you use them that they have been handled carefully to keep them alive, and that their shelf life has not expired.
 These nematodes are effective on all types of grubs in the soil.